sebsikora/cpp_logic_simulation/README.md

 Running the demos:
 -------------------------

 cpp_logic_simulation currently requires POSIX support for console io, and as-such cannot be compiled and run natively on Windows.
-It is possible to compile and run cpp_logic_simulation on Windows using [Cygwin](https://www.cygwin.com/), 'a large collection of GNU and Open Source tools which provide functionality similar to a GNU/Linux distribution on Windows', but that is outside the scope of this README.
+It is possible to compile and run cpp_logic_simulation [on Windows](https://www.staff.ncl.ac.uk/andrey.mokhov/EEE1008/first-c-program.html) using [Cygwin](https://www.cygwin.com/), 'a large collection of GNU and Open Source tools which provide functionality similar to a GNU/Linux distribution on Windows', but that is outside the scope of this README.

-An elementary makefile is provided for the demos, so to compile a particular demo on GNU/Linux navigate to the root project directory on the command line and enter `make [demo_name]`, where `demo_name` is the name of one of the demo .cpp files with the .cpp omitted.
+An elementary makefile is provided for the demos, so to compile a particular demo on GNU/Linux navigate to the root project directory on the command line and enter `make demo_name`, where `demo_name` is the name of one of the demo .cpp files with the .cpp file extension omitted.

-For example, to compile and run the jk flip-flop demo, enter:
+For example, to compile and run the jk flip-flop demo ([jk_ff_demo.cpp](jk_ff_demo.cpp)), enter:

 ```
 user@home:~/cpp_logic_simulation$ make jk_ff_demo
 user@home:~/cpp_logic_simulation$ ./jk_ff_demo
 ```

-then enter `./jk_ff_demo` to run the demo.

 If you would like to experiment with creating new *Devices* using the framework, when compiling make sure to include the `-pthread` compiler flag to add multi-threading support via the pthreads library.